 Your engine needs coolant.
-You should never, ever just put water in your cooling system.
+You should never just put water in your cooling system.
 Water on its own will course through your engine and do nothing to prevent corrosion.
-Plus, water is volatile and unpredictable.
 The coolant additive you put into your engine is chemically balanced to react in certain ways under certain conditions.

 In winter, the additives in coolant prevent it from freezing.
 Use plain old water and it'll freeze in your engine block.
 Water expands when it freezes, which will crack the block.
 And that’s game over.

 Those additives also raise the coolant's boiling point, to prevent the engine from overheating, particularly when it's working harder if you're towing or in hot summer weather.

 “If you can’t remember the last time the coolant was changed, change it now”

 If you're planning on changing the coolant as part of a car's servicing procedure, always consult your vehicle’s handbook for recommended intervals.
 If you can’t find evidence that the coolant was changed when it should have been – and especially if it’s looking cloudy and discoloured, change it now.
 Part of the cooling system service involves flushing.

 Always wait until the coolant is cold before draining it.
 Don’t allow antifreeze to come in contact with your skin or painted surfaces of the vehicle and rinse off spills immediately with plenty of water.
 Never leave antifreeze lying around in an open container or in puddles on the floor; children and pets are attracted by its sweet smell and may drink it.

 Check with local authorities about disposing of used antifreeze.
 Many communities have collection centres which will dispose of antifreeze safely.
 Never dump used antifreeze on the ground or pour it into drains.

 All cars are slightly different, so if it is time to change your coolant, find your car for specific instructions.

 A very brief summary of the task: